alexubilla8185/Clarity-Board/README.md

 ## ✨ Key Features

 - **Multi-Project Organization**: Manage different types of projects in one place.
-  - **Kanban Boards**: Visualize workflows with drag-and-drop columns and cards.
+  - **Kanban Boards**: Visualize workflows with drag-and-drop cards.
+Switch between a traditional multi-column `Board View` and a streamlined top-down `List View`.
   - **Rich Notes**: A powerful Markdown editor for your thoughts and documents.
   - **Checklists**: Simple and effective to-do lists with priority management.
 - **Categorization**: Group your projects into color-coded categories for better organization.